 Like many root and butt rots, the first thing that usually draws attention in a damaged stand is a mortality center with dead standing and downed dominant and codominant trees.
-Often there is evidence of expansion over time, with older failures near the center and recent ones toward the edge.
+Often there is evidence of expansion over time, with old dead and downed trees near the center and recent ones toward the edge.
 There may be evidence that trees were alive when they fell, and typical decay (see below) in broken surfaces.
 In ecological terms, these disease centers are canopy gaps.

 Like most root diseases, red root rot has no diagnostic external symptoms in standing trees.
 There may be reduced growth (evidenced by shorter internodes and narrower growth rings), chlorosis (yellowing of foliage), branch dieback, and a stress crop of crones.
 More specific to biotic root diseases killing sapwood and cambium, there may also be basal resinosis evident on the root surfaces, with resin often soaking the soil by the root.